 Some people feel uncomfortable using the online wallets built into exchanges.
 Investors have options.
 There is software for available for paper wallet services or you can purchase a hardware wallet.
 Wallets vary in their security.
 Online wallets are most vulnerable to hackers.

 Offline wallets are not connected to the internet and less risky.
 Many investors like the feeling of something tangible to represent their holdings.

 Whatever type of wallet you choose to use, keep it safe.
 Cryptocurrency cannot be reclaimed if lost.
 Transactions cannot be reversed.
+To improve the security of your transactions and have a better understanding of how to keep your personal data and digital wallet safe, learn more about how to backup your bitcoin wallet.
 Make sure you take precautions to secure your investments.

 - Backup up your wallet

 - Only store small amounts in each location

 - Add more layers of security such as complicated passwords and 2 level verifications

 - Do your homework before you invest and make sure the wallet you choose has a high level of reliability.

 Cryptocurrency and your investment portfolio

 Right now cryptocurrency is used more as an investment than a day to day monetary tool.
 Many good investment advisors tell their clients to diversify.
 This is good advice.
 Cryptocurrency is like any other investment.
 It is unpredictable.
 While it has the possibility of growing, you can lose money as well.
 It comes with many risks.
 A good rule to follow is to invest only what you can afford to lose.
 Cryptocurrency is becoming a part of more investment portfolios but individuals should be wise.
 You can also diversity among the various altcoins within the cryptocurrency world.